-As a general rule, a research assistant who is a current Law student is appointed at the level of ANUO 4 step 1, and an administrative assistant is appointed at the level of ANUO3 step 1.
-It may be appropriate to appoint at a different level in a specific case.
+As a general rule, a research assistant who is a current Law student is appointed at the level of ANUO 4 step 1, and a research assistant with Law degree is appointed at level ANUO 5/6 step 1.
+Standardised positon descriptions have been developed to assist you to determine the level of the position in relation to the duties, qualifications and experience expected of the RA.
+At times, it may be appropriate to appoint at a different level in a specific case.

-The primary responsibility for recruiting research and administrative assistants lies with the staff member.
-The Finance Unit maintains a record of applications for potential research assistants.
+The primary responsibility for identifying prospective research and administrative assistants lies with the staff member.
+The Human Resources team maintains a record of applications for potential research assistants.
 You may review these applications on request.

-Please note that employed students will not be given access to staff accounts or computers, the internal web site or any system containing student information (eg Student 21).
-Computers for the use of student employees are located in the Whitmore Walk, and the IT and Communications Unit will approve accounts for students to use to access any information that academic staff will share with them.
+Please note that for privacy and confidentiality reasons, employed students cannot be given access to staff accounts or computers, the internal web site or any system containing student information (e.g. Student 21).
+Computers for the use of student employees are located in the Whitmore Walk, and the IT&C Unit will approve accounts for students to use to access any information that academic staff will share with them.

 Any agreement with your delegate to spend staff allowance on travel must be followed by an official travel approval submission through the travel approval system (https://eforms.anu.edu.au).
 If you are travelling for a conference, this will allow you to add in all costs associated with your trip, such as conference fees, and attribute this to your individual staff allowance cost code, for one comprehensive approval by your Delegate.
 In case of emergency, the University will also know who is in what locations on a given date, allowing an emergency contact plan to be implemented.

 Once you have received delegate approval to purchase an item or service, the following purchase/payment methods are available: